 The city's adopted 2017 Real Estate Strategic Plan notes the city's general preference is to retain ownership of its properties and lease them long-term, rather than sell a particular property.
-Regarding The Shoppes parking lot parcels, the plan recommends "that the city should initiate exploration of options for entering into a long-term lease agreement for the parking let properties with Pouse Properties."
-At the time, Pouse Properties was the mall owner and operator.
+Regarding The Shoppes parking lot parcels, the plan recommends "that the city should initiate exploration of options for entering into a long-term lease agreement for the parking lot properties with Rouse Properties."

-for the parking lot properties with Rouse Properties."
 At the time, Rouse Properties was the mall owner and operator.
 Presently, the mall owner is Brookfield Homes.
 The plan makes no recommendation on the property's future use and it does not include mixed use, including residential, redevelopment